Analyticope/Sales-Revenue-Overview-Analysis/README.md

 ### Project Overview
 ---
-This analysis explores mobile phone sales in 2024 across different regions.
-It highlights the best-selling models, common price ranges, and customer preferences.
-It also looks at buyer behavior based on age, gender, and purchase channels, whether online, in-store, or through partners.
-By combining sales data with location and demographic insights, the report helps identify trends and improve sales strategies for each region.
+This project provides a comprehensive overview of sales overview analysis in 2022, 2023, 2024, covering total revenue, costs, profits, and conversion rates.
+It further breaks down results by month, marketing campaigns, lead sources, and sales channels (in-store vs. online) to uncover key drivers of growth and efficiency.

 ### Data Sources and Column Description
- The data used in this project comes from an Excel file.
-It includes details like phone model, brand, operating system, storage size, color, country, city, price, total revenue, sales channel, as well as customer info like gender, age, and age group.
+ The data used in this project comes from an text CSV file.
+It includes details like CUST_Data, Marketing_Data, Lead_Source_Data, Channel_Data, Sales_Rep_Data, Sales_Data, Product_Data, Region_Data.

 ### Tools